Early evolution constrained by high-$p_T$ QGP tomography

+Frequently used toy model to study the effects of early non-equilibrium evolution is the free streaming approach~\cite{Broniowski:2008qk,Liu:2015nwa}, where (fictional) particles are allowed to stream freely until the initial time of fluid dynamical evolution $\tau_0$.
+As our third scenario, we allow free streaming until $\tau_0 = 1.0$ fm.
+Consistently with the assumed absence of interactions in the bulk medium, we assume no jet-medium interactions during the out-of-equilibrium stage, so that $\tau_0=\tau_q = 1.0$~fm.
+For comparison's sake, we also explore the ``old-fashioned'' scenario where ``nothing'' happens before the fluid dynamical initial time $\tau_0 = \tau_q = 1.0$ fm, i.e.\ we start the fluid-dynamical evolution at $\tau = 1.0$ fm with zero transverse flow velocity.
-When calculating how the high-$\pT$ observables depend on $\tau_0$, one has to ensure that the QGP medium evolution is compatible with the observed distributions of low-$\pT$ particles.
-We describe the medium evolution using the 3+1-dimensional viscous hydrodynamical model from Ref.~\cite{Molnar:2014zha}.
-For simplicity, we ignore pre-equilibrium evolution, i.e.~$v_r(x,y,\tau_0)=0$, choose a constant shear viscosity to entropy density ratio $\eta/s=0.12$, and base the initial transverse energy density profile $e_T$ on the binary collision density $n_{BC}$ from the optical Glauber model:

-The parameters $C_e$, $c_1$ and $c_2$ are tuned separately for each $\tau_0$ value, to approximately describe the observed charged particle multiplicities and $v_2\{4\}$ in Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
-The thermalization (i.e.~hydro initialization) time $\tau_0$ has been varied from $0.2$ fm to $1.2$ fm.
-For the longitudinal profile, we keep the parametrization used for $\sqrt{s_{NN}}=2.76$ Pb+Pb collisions in Ref.~\cite{Molnar:2014zha}.
-Likewise, the decoupling temperature $T_{\mathrm{dec}} = 100$ MeV and the equation of state $s95p$-PCE-v1~\cite{Huovinen:2009yb} are the same as in that article.
+When calculating how the high-$\pT$ observables depend on our different scenarios we have to ensure that the QGP medium evolution is compatible with the observed distributions of low-$\pT$ particles.
+We describe the medium evolution using the 3+1-dimensional viscous hydrodynamical model~\cite{Molnar:2014zha}.
+For simplicity, we choose a constant shear viscosity to entropy density ratio $\eta/s=0.12$ for the cases without pre-hydro transverse flow, and $\eta/s=0.16$ for the free-streaming initialization.
+In all the cases the initial energy density profile in transverse plane is given by the binary collision density $n_{BC}$ from the optical Glauber model: \beq e(\tau_0, x, y, b) = C_e(\tau_0)\left(n_{BC} + c_1 n_{BC}^2 + c_2 n_{BC}^3\right). \ee The parameters $C_e$, $c_1$ and $c_2$ are tuned separately for each scenario, to approximately describe the observed charged particle multiplicities and $v_2\{4\}$ in Pb+Pb collisions at $\sqrt{s_{NN}}=5.02$ TeV.
+For the longitudinal profile, we keep the parametrization used for $\sqrt{s_{NN}}=2.76$ Pb+Pb collisions~\cite{Molnar:2014zha}.
+The equation of state is $s95p$-PCE-v1~\cite{Huovinen:2009yb}.
+We use freeze-out temperatures $T_{\mathrm{chem}} = 150$ MeV and $T_{\mathrm{dec}} = 100$ MeV for cases without pre-hydro flow, but with free streaming we use $T_{\mathrm{chem}} = 175$ MeV~\cite{Niemi:2015qia} to mimic bulk viscosity around $T_c$ required to fit the $p_T$ distributions, and $T_{\mathrm{dec}} = 140$ MeV.

+In the free-streaming initialization massless particles stream freely from $\tau = 0.2$ fm to $\tau_0 = 1.0$ fm, where the energy-momentum tensor based on the distributions of these particles is evaluated.
+The energy momentum tensor is decomposed to densities, flow velocity and dissipative currents, which are used as the initial state of the subsequent fluid-dynamical evolution.
+The switch from massless non-interacting particles to strongly interacting constituents of QGP causes large positive bulk pressure at $\tau_0$.
+In our calculations bulk viscosity coefficient is always zero, and the initial bulk pressure will approach zero according to Israel-Stewart equations.